truecharts/website/src/content/docs/clustertool/getting-started.md

 Primary settings that **need** to be adapted:

-- `MASTER1IP`: The IP that was set in the TalosOS network configuration
+- `MASTER1IP`: The static-DHCP IP that was set during the TalosOS network configuration
 - `VIP`: Contains the shared IP for all master-nodes
-- `METALLB_RANGE`: Contains the range MetalLB will allow IPs to be distributed in
+- `METALLB_RANGE`: Contains the range MetalLB will allow IPs to be distributed in *(cannot overlap with any nodeIP or VIP, nor should it overlap with local dhcp range)*
-- `KUBEAPPS_IP`: The IP, within the MetalLB range, KubeApps will be made available on
+- `KUBEAPPS_IP`: The IP, within the MetalLB range, KubeApps will be made available on *(should be a free ip adres on your network, not overlapping with dhcp adresses)*
-- `DASHBOARD_IP`: The IP, within the MetalLB range, that the kubernetes monitoring/management dashboard will be made available on
+- `DASHBOARD_IP`: The IP, within the MetalLB range, that the kubernetes monitoring/management dashboard will be made available on *(should be a free ip adres on your network, not overlapping with dhcp adresses)*

 ### TalConfig